 “One of the key UC Davis Global Learning Outcomes concerns helping students explore global diversity and collaborate equitably across cultural and geographic boundaries.
 Doing so requires cultural humility, which is built upon critical self-reflection to build empathy.
 Alea Skwara presentation is unique in providing a deeper rationale for how such practices lead to fundamental change at the level of our brains.”

 UC Grad Slam is an annual contest in which master’s and Ph.D. students across UC campuses – in disciplines ranging from hard sciences to humanities – compete to sum up their research for a general audience.
 Students should present the significance and fundamental points of their work at UC Davis in a clear, direct, and interesting manner.

 Presentations should be no longer than three minutes in length and prepared for a diverse audience comprised of students, faculty, and community members.
 Judges will strongly consider clarity and effectiveness of the presentation by a general university audience.

 Questions about Grad Slam?
-Contact us by emailing Kathryn Raley, Program and Event Manager, at email@example.com.
+Contact us by emailing Kathryn Raley, Program and Events Manager, at firstname.lastname@example.org.